 - Bylaw 1048, Highway 4 Intersection streetlighting

-- Bylaw 1353, Englishman River streetlighting
+- Bylaw 1353, Englishman River (River's Edge) streetlighting

-The different services areas are non-contiguous, self contained areas that are financially supported by the properties that encompass each individual service area.
+The different services areas are non-contiguous, self-contained areas that are financially supported by the properties that encompass each individual service area.
 The boundaries of the service areas can be expanded to provide streetlighting to adjoining properties at any time as long as the service area is able to financially support the additional expense and there is a means for installing additional streetlights on BC Hydro power poles.

-The RDN has a contract with a electrical contractor to maintain and repair all the ornamental streetlights within its local services areas.
+The RDN has a contract with an electrical contractor to maintain and repair all the ornamental streetlights within its local services areas.
 BC Hydro looks after the repair and maintenance of all other streetlights, but the work order must come from the municipality in which the light resides.

 Getting Streetlight Service